octocat/Spoon-Knife/README.md

 branch creation test 2
 test commit, push, pull request, merge, delete branch

+branch creation test 2, second stage redo and experiment to see if setup can be performed via git bash.

 This repository is meant to provide an example for *forking* a repository on GitHub.